Triacontagon: Symmetry

 The regular triacontagon has Dih30 dihedral symmetry, order 60, represented by 30 lines of reflection.
 Dih30 has 7 dihedral subgroups: Dih15, (Dih10, Dih5), (Dih6, Dih3), and (Dih2, Dih1).
 It also has eight more cyclic symmetries as subgroups: (Z30, Z15), (Z10, Z5), (Z6, Z3), and (Z2, Z1), with Zn representing π/n radian rotational symmetry.

 John Conway labels these lower symmetries with a letter and order of the symmetry follows the letter.
 He gives d (diagonal) with mirror lines through vertices, p with mirror lines through edges (perpendicular), i with mirror lines through both vertices and edges, and g for rotational symmetry. a1 labels no symmetry.

 These lower symmetries allows degrees of freedoms in defining irregular triacontagons.
-Only the g30 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g30 subgroup has no degrees of freedom but can be seen as directed edges.

 Dissection

 Coxeter states that every zonogon (a 2m-gon whose opposite sides are parallel and of equal length) can be dissected into m(m-1)/2 parallelograms.

 In particular this is true for regular polygons with evenly many sides, in which case the parallelograms are all rhombi.
 For the regular triacontagon, m=15, it can be divided into 105: 7 sets of 15 rhombs.
 This decomposition is based on a Petrie polygon projection of a 15-cube.